EconLearn

 Perfect Competition vs Oligopoly

 Perfect Competition and Oligopoly are two Market Structures concepts in AP Economics that students often mix up.
-In short: perfect competition is perfect competition is a market structure with many small firms, identical products, free entry and exit, and perfect information.
-Meanwhile, oligopoly is an oligopoly is a market structure dominated by a small number of large interdependent firms.
+Perfect competition is a market structure with many small firms, identical products, free entry and exit, and perfect information.
+An oligopoly is a market structure dominated by a small number of large interdependent firms.
 Here is how they compare side by side.

 Perfect Competition